 Business advisories, law firms, accounting firms, and other professional services organizations are relatively fortunate.
 As information-based businesses, firms can put plans and systems in place that allow them to mitigate the business impact of a pandemic.

-How well your firm navigates a pandemic may rest in part on the systems you have in place for supporting remote workers and working digitally with clients.
+How well your firm navigates a pandemic may rest in part on the legal technology you have in place for supporting remote workers and working digitally with clients.
 As we talk with firms facing the economic, technical and practical challenges of this new age threat, we recommend these ‘survival tactics’:

 Advocate for client safety

 Firms should communicate to clients concern for their safety and well-being.
 Request that clients postpone any planned in-person visits, particularly those that are in elevated risk categories.
 Offer a web portal or digital file transfer site to share documents.
 Encourage the use of electronic signatures, cloud applications, and video conferencing to hold virtual meetings.

 Be aware of “presenteeism” – the compulsion to be at work, even under threat of illness.
 In tax season, for example, accountants may feel pressed to spend long hours at the office.
 To reduce the risk of spreading infection, firm owners can encourage employees to work from home, and offer the tools they need to be productive when working remote.

 - Identify work that must be done in the office.
 If there are tasks that can only be done in the business office, decide who will cover that work.
 Reprogram phones, if necessary, to forward calls to employees’ home office or cell phones.

 - Check and assure home connectivity for employees.
 Confirm that employees who will work from home have a quality internet connection.
 Some may require service upgrades.

 - Assess the need for devices.
 For optimal security, firms have ideally avoided BYOD, and provide laptops and company cell phones for remote use.
 Expanding the number of remote workers may require provision of additional firm-owned devices for some employees.